 Our business requires a substantial amount of capital.
 We may acquire additional capital from the issuance of senior securities or other indebtedness, the issuance of additional shares of our common stock or from securitization transactions.
 However, we may not be able to raise additional capital in the future on favorable terms or at all.
 We may issue debt securities or preferred securities, which we refer to collectively as "senior securities," and we may borrow money from banks or other financial institutions, up to the maximum amount permitted by the 1940 Act.
 The 1940 Act permits us to issue senior securities or incur indebtedness only in amounts such that our asset coverage, as defined in the 1940 Act, equals at least 200% after such issuance or incurrence.
 Our ability to make distributions or issue additional senior securities would be restricted if our asset coverage ratio were not at least 200%.
+On March 23, 2018, the President signed into law the SBCAA, which included various changes to regulations under the federal securities laws that impact BDCs, including changes to the 1940 Act to allow BDCs to decrease their asset coverage requirement to 150% from 200% under certain circumstances.
+The Company currently has not determined whether to take advantage of the additional leverage.
 If the value of our assets declines, we may be unable to satisfy this test.
-If that happens, we may be required to liquidate a portion of our investments and repay a portion of our indebtedness at a time when such sales may be disadvantageous.
+If that happens, we may be disadvantageous.
+If the value of our assets declines, we may be unable to satisfy this test.
+If that happens, we may be disadvantageous.
+If the value of our assets declines, we may be unable to satisfy this test.
+Bales may be disadvantageous.
+If the value of our assets declines, we may be unable to satisfy this test.
+Bales may be disadvantageous.
+If the value of our assets declines, we may be unable to satisfy this test.
+If that happens, we may be disadvantageous.
+If the value of our assets declines, we may be unable to satisfy this test.
+If that happens, we may be disadvantageous.
+If the value of our assets declines, we may